subramanyampv/kamino/README.md

   - Store secure values outside of VCS
   - Settings format: Kotlin
   - at the prompt, select "Import settings from VCS"

-Set an environment variable on the root project named `KUBECTL_CONFIG` which will contain the base64 encoded contents of your kube config.
+- Set an environment variable on the root project named `KUBECTL_CONFIG` which will contain the base64 encoded contents of your kube config.
 You can create that value with `kubectl config view --flatten | base64 -w 0`
+- In order to speed up git polling, go to Administration | Global Settings.
+Set the check interval to 30'' and the quiet period to 5''.

+TODO npm caching implementation

+TODO artifact pack functional tests and npm dependencies to run wdio tests post-deployment without needing the source code

 ### DNS